Universal quantum control over non-Hermitian continuous-variable systems: State control over cavity and magnon

 \subsection{Perfect state transfer}

-In this section, we use the activated passage $\mu_1^\dagger(t)$ in Eq.~(\ref{AnciTwoAct}) to realize the perfect transfer of arbitrary initial states from the cavity mode to the magnon mode, including the Fock state, the binomial code state (a state of a logical qubit encoding for enhancing noise resilience)~\cite{Michael2016NewClass}, the coherent state, the cat state, and even the thermal state.
-These transfers are found to be irrelevant to the $\mathcal{PT}$-symmetry of Hamiltonian and the presence or absence of EPs.
+In this section, we use the activated passage $\mu_1^\dagger(t)$ in Eq.~(\ref{AnciTwoAct}) to realize the perfect transfer of arbitrary initial states from the cavity mode to the magnon mode, including the Fock state, the binomial code state (a state of a logical qubit encoded for enhancing noise resilience)~\cite{Michael2016NewClass}, the coherent state, the cat state, and even the thermal state.
+In our system, these transfers are found to be irrelevant to the $\mathcal{PT}$ symmetry of the Hamiltonian and the presence or absence of EPs.

+We first consider the conditions of $\varphi_a=\pi$, $\gamma_a=\gamma_b$, and $\Gamma=0$, corresponding to the balanced gain and loss effects in cavity and magnon modes with vanishing dissipative coupling.
+Under these conditions, the constraints in Eq.~(\ref{Hconstr}) together with the global phase in Eq.~(\ref{globaltwoRI}) reduce to